Buffy the Vampire Slayer (film): Production

-Writer Whedon sold the film to country singer Dolly Parton's production company, Sandollar, in the fall of 1991.
-Production was limited to five weeks to accommodate Luke Perry's Beverly Hills, 90210 filming schedule.
-Whedon was inspired by Night of the Comet for the film's story.
+Joss Whedon sold the film to singer Dolly Parton's production company, Sandollar, in the fall of 1991.
+Filming was completed in just five weeks to accommodate Luke Perry's Beverly Hills, 90210 filming schedule.
+Whedon cited the film Night of the Comet as the primary inspiration for the film's story.

 Whedon was involved in an advisory role early in the production but departed after becoming dissatisfied with the direction the film was taking.
 Executives at 20th Century Fox removed many of Whedon's jokes, believing the humor to be too abstract for audiences.
-They also disliked the darker elements in Whedon's original script, wanting to make it a lighter comedy.
-Merrick's suicide was replaced with his being killed by Lothos, and Buffy's burning down her high school gym to kill all the vampires was eliminated altogether.
+They also saw the film as a light-hearted B movie comedy as opposed to the darker tone Whedon had envisioned in his draft, and this resulted in several major plot changes; Merrick was killed protecting Buffy instead of committing suicide after being bitten by Lothos, and the original ending, in which Buffy was forced to burn down her school gym to destroy the vampires, was cut.

 All this led Whedon to finally abandon the production.
 He has been highly critical of actor Donald Sutherland's behavior on set, describing him as entitled and difficult to work with.
 Sutherland had a penchant for improvising or altering his lines in the script, which director Rubel Kuzui allowed him to do freely because he was the film's most high-profile star.
 Whedon, by contrast, felt that this made Merrick's dialogue in the film disjointed and unintelligible.

 Filming in Los Angeles included the ballroom of the Park Plaza Hotel, where Merrick lives and trains Buffy, John Marshall High School in Los Feliz, and the gymnasium of University High School in West Los Angeles, where the high school dance and vampire attack was filmed.